Queen Elizabeth Bridge, Aberdeen

 Queen Elizabeth Bridge is a road crossing over the River Dee in Aberdeen, Scotland.
 It carries a dual carriageway (part of the A956 route) and pavements on either side.

 History

 In 1978, Grampian Regional Council approached the Scottish Development Department with a view to constructing the bridge as a replacement for the Wellington Suspension Bridge.
 The estimated cost at the time was £2 million.

 During construction, the bridge was referred to as the New Wellington Bridge.
 The bridge opened to traffic in December 1983.
 In April 1984, the bridge was named Queen Elizabeth Bridge.
-The bridge was officially opened by Elizabeth II on 10 August 1984.
+The bridge was officially opened by Elizabeth I on 10 August 1984.

 Structure

 The bridge is 110 m long and has three spans.